-(a) After receipt of a complete application for alternative compliance, the planning director will review the application and send a written recommendation to the development review board setting forth whether the application for alternative compliance should be granted or denied and the reasons for such recommendation.
+- (a) After receipt of a complete application for alternative compliance, the planning director will review the application and send a written recommendation to the Development Review Board setting forth whether the application for alternative compliance should be granted or denied and the reasons for such recommendation.
 In making such recommendation, the planning director may consult with other city and county agencies and may allow them to review the application for alternative compliance.
-The recommendation of the planning director will be submitted to the development review board and mailed to the applicant at least five days prior to the scheduled public hearing

-(6) Notice and hearing.

-- (a) The development review board will hold hearings on any application for alternative compliance which comes before it in accordance with rules adopted by it for such purpose. - (b) The planning staff will mail written notice of the time, place, and subject of the hearing to the person or persons filing the application, to the owners of the subject property, and to the owners of property which adjoins or is directly across a street or alley from the subject property at least 15 days prior to the hearing. - (7) Action by the development review board.
-The development review board will grant or deny the application for alternative compliance.
+The recommendation of the planning director will be submitted to the Development Review Board and mailed to the applicant at least five days prior to the scheduled public hearing - (6) Notice and hearing. - (a) The Development Review Board will hold hearings on any application for alternative compliance which comes before it in accordance with rules adopted by it for such purpose. - (b) The planning staff will mail written notice of the time, place, and subject of the hearing to the person or persons filing the application, to the owners of the subject property, and to the owners of property which adjoins or is directly across a street or alley from the subject property at least 15 days prior to the hearing. - (7) Action by the Development Review Board.
+The Development Review Board will grant or deny the application for alternative compliance.
 The board must state the reasons used to reach its decision. - (8) Approval criteria.
-Before granting approval of an application for alternative compliance, the development review board must determine that: - (a) The proposed alternative design meets the intent of the adopted Urban Street Design Guidelines, and - (b) The proposed alternative design will have the same or higher level of service or adequacy as the standard required improvements.
-It is not the intent of the alternative compliance procedure to allow an inferior improvement design to the standards required by this chapter for the purpose of reducing cost. - (c) The departure from the standard is the minimum necessary, given the specific circumstances of the request. - (d) That the use will not materially endanger the public health or safety if located where proposed and developed according to the plan as submitted and approved by the issuance of the special use permit; - (e) That the use will not substantially injure the value of adjoining or abutting property, or that the use is a public necessity; and - (f) That the location and character of the use if developed according to the plan as submitted and approved will be in harmony with the area in which it is to be located and in general conformity with adopted area plans - (1)(9) Rehearing.
-The development review board may refuse to hear an application for alternative compliance which is substantially similar to an application that has been previously denied. - (2)(10) Appeal from development review board.
-Any appeal of a decision rendered by the development review board under this section must be to the superior court by proceedings in the nature of certiorari.
-Any petition for review by the superior court must be filed with the clerk of superior court within 30 days after the decision of the development review board is
+Before granting approval of an application for alternative compliance, the Development Review Board must determine that: - (a) The proposed alternative design meets the intent of the adopted Urban Street Design Guidelines, and - (b) The proposed alternative design will have the same or higher level of service or adequacy as the standard required improvements.
+It is not the intent of the alternative compliance procedure to allow an inferior improvement design to the standards required by this chapter for the purpose of reducing cost. - (c) The departure from the standard is the minimum necessary, given the specific circumstances of the request. - (d) The proposed alternative design will not materially endanger the public health or safety if constructed where proposed and developed according to the plan as submitted and approved - (1)(9) Rehearing.
+The Development Review Board may refuse to hear an application for alternative compliance which is substantially similar to an application that has been previously denied.

-- filed in the office of the planning director or after a written copy thereof is mailed to every aggrieved party who has filed a written request for such copy with the planning director at the time of the hearing, whichever is later. - (11) Effect of grant of application for alternative compliance.
+- (2)(10) Appeal from Development Review Board.
+Any appeal of a decision rendered by the Development Review Board under this section must be to the superior court by proceedings in the nature of certiorari.
+Any petition for review by the superior court must be filed with the clerk of superior court within 30 days after the decision of the Development Review Board is filed in the office of the planning director or after a written copy thereof is mailed to every aggrieved party who has filed a written request for such copy with the planning director at the time of the hearing, whichever is later. - (11) Effect of grant of application for alternative compliance.
 After the approval of a application for alternative compliance, the applicant will be required to follow the procedures for preliminary and final plat approval in order to proceed with development of the subject property.
-All decisions made by administrative officers under those procedures will comply with the alternative compliance to the regulations granted to the applicant by the development review board or court.
+All decisions made by administrative officers under those procedures will comply with the alternative compliance to the regulations granted to the applicant by the Development Review Board or court.